skienzmatishun/rippreport/content/p/battle-of-weeks-family/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Powerful local insiders hijacked the Baldwin County zoning process to crush a local family's restaurant venture after a single complaint.
+Text chats and public records reveal how corrupt officials blocked public land access to cater to wealthy bayfront donors.
+The Ripp Report exposes how political influence steamrolled a family business.
 ---
 All of us have read news articles that have driven us up the wall, but this article and story is insane and most likely a perfect example of someone with power who wants his own way.
 What the Ripp Report calls political corruption.